-Southampton is a port city, located in Hampshire on England’s South Coast, and is the closest city to the New Forest National Park.
+Southampton is a port city, located in Hampshire on England’s South Coast region, and is the closest city to the New Forest National Park.
 It is rich in culture and activities, with excellent transport links and connections to the rest of the country.
 Southampton has around 326 acres of fields, wetlands and wildlife located in Southampton Common alone, making it one of the greenest cities in the UK.
-With its universities, hospitals, theatres, music and arts venues, revamped marina and port; Southampton has become a developing cultural hub with great connections by land, sea and air.
+With its universities, hospitals, theatres, music and arts venues, revamped marina, and port; Southampton has become a developing cultural hub with great connections by land, sea, and air.
 It has become a favourite place for students, young professionals, families, retirees and sailing and cruise lovers.

 Southampton is also ideal for sports fans, as it is home to Southampton Football Club, a Premiere League Club.
 Their fans are called the Saints and you can watch their games at St. Mary’s Stadium.